Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 Voyages 1939-1941:

-At the beginning of the new year, she was again in Halifax, leaving on Jan.
-11-1941 with Convoy HX 102, bound for River Mersey with a general cargo, arrival Jan.
-29. She returned to Halifax at the beginning of March.
+At the beginning of the new year, she was again in Halifax, having arrived there from New York on Jan.
+8-1941, leaving on Jan.
+11 with Convoy HX 102, bound for River Mersey with a general cargo, with arrival Jan.
+29. She now remained in Liverpool for quite a long time (again, see Page 1), before returning to Halifax at the beginning of March.
 In a report to Naval Control, Halifax, dated Halifax, March 17-1941, the captain states the following:

 "M/S Heina left Liverpool March 5th in convoy*.
 Saturday March 8 a German bomber over the convoy dropped several bombs without hit.
 Position about 53 02N 14 35W.
 Sunday March 9th at Forenoon an enemy submarine sighted by escort vessels, position 51 45N 19 30W.
 The same afternoon at 20:30 all ships left.
 Monday March 10th a mystery ship sighted on our starboard side about 9-10 miles off.
 We passed the ship very quick, and I believe she was stopped.
 About one hour later she was under way and headed several directions, twice on to our direction, and then suddenly changed to steer about ESE with good speed.
 Half an hour later she was out of our vicinity.
 The ship had 3 masts and one funnel.
 One of the masts was just astern of the boatdeck.
 That was in position about 51 21N 26 50W".

 * This was Convoy OB 294, from which the Norwegian Bianca, among others, was sunk, and Polykarp was captured - follow the links for more details.
-OB 294 left Liverpool on March 5-1941 and was dispersed in 51 29N 20 30W on the 9th - see link in the Voyage Record.
+OB 294 left Liverpool on March 5-1941 and was dispersed in 51 29N 20 30W on the 9th - see link in the Voyage Record; Hada County is also named.
+Heina arrived Halifax on March 17, continuing to Philadelphia 2 days later, arriving March 23 (Page 1).

-Heina's arrival in Halifax on this voyage is given as March 17-1941 in the movement card, which agrees with the archive document.
-She proceeded to Philadelphia, arriving March 23, then on to New York, arriving March 26.
+From Philadelphia, she sailed to New York the next day, arriving March 26.
 Peder Langeland, whose story has been added to my Norwegian Warsailors Stories section, joined the ship there on March 31.
-About a month later, she continued to Halifax for convoy, departing on Apr.
-25 with Convoy HX 123, bound for Liverpool with general cargo, arrival May 13.
+She subsequently remained there for quite a long time, before proceeding to Halifax for convoy on Apr.
+22, departing on Apr.
+25 in Convoy HX 123, bound for Liverpool with general cargo, with arrival May 13.
 See also the cruising order/Commodore's notes.

 A Rescue 1941 & More Voyages:

-Heina left Liverpool again on June 1-1941 in order to return to Halifax (joining Convoy OB 330 - external link).
-On this voyage (on June 11?), she rescued survivors from the British M/T Wellfield from the dispersed Convoy OB 328 which had been torpedoed by U-48 in the early morning hours of June 5-1941 (48 34N 31 34W).
+Heina left Liverpool again on June 1-1941 in order to return to Halifax (joining Convoy OB 330 - external link - Ingerfem and Noreg are also named).
+On this voyage (on June 11?), she rescued survivors from the British M/T Wellfield from the dispersed Convoy OB 328 (also external page) which had been torpedoed by U-48 in the early morning hours of June 5-1941 (48 34N 31 34W) - see the external link provided below for more on this attack.
 A thank you note was later received, dated Halifax July 13-1941 (should this be June 13?) with the following words (translated from "Tusen norske Skip", Lise Lindbæk, 1943):

 This rescue is also mentioned by Peder Langeland, who says there were 19 survivors, but one died while being taken on board from the lifeboat.
+Uboat.net, which I've linked to below, says Heina picked up 15 survivors, while 19 were picked up by British Ardour - 15 are named in the thank you note above.
 "Nortraships flåte" states that from Heina they had in fact seen a U-boat on the surface in the evening of June 9, in position 48 30N 31 40W.
 The boat had been seen about 4 n. miles away for 6 minutes, heading in an easterly direction at full speed.
 Captain Aardal did not immediately report the sighting, not wanting to break the radio silence, but did pass it on to a corvette 2 days later.

-Heina arrived Halifax on June 13 and continued to New York a few days later (arrived June 18), leaving again on July 1 in order to go back to Halifax for convoy to the U.K. She joined Convoy HX 137 on July 6, but returned to port (Sydney, C.B.).
-Her movement card says she required minor repairs July 6, completed July 8*, adding that she arrived Sydney N.S. on July 15 (again agreeing with Page 1).
+Heina arrived Halifax on June 13 and continued to New York a few days later (arrived June 18), leaving again on July 1 in order to go back to Halifax for a convoy to the U.K. She joined Convoy HX 137 on July 6, but returned to port (Sydney, C.B.).
+Her movement card says she required minor repairs July 6, completed July 8*, adding that she arrived Sydney N.S. on July 15 (agreeing with Page 1).
 She's listed in the Sydney, C.B. portion of Convoy HX 139 on July 17 (see also Page 2; the Commodore's report is also available for this convoy).
 Heina's voyage information is given as New York-Liverpool with 7042 tons of general cargo, arrival Liverpool July 31.
 Having undergone some repairs from Aug.
 11 to Aug.
 13, she left Liverpool for Halifax again on Aug.
-15 (she's listed in the westbound Convoy ON 8), arriving her destination on Aug.
+15 (for this voyage, she's listed in Convoy ON 8), arriving her destination on Aug.
 30, leaving Halifax for New York the next day, arriving Sept.
-3, leaving New York for Halifax on Sept.
+3, departing New York for Halifax on Sept.
 12, arrival Sept.
 14, then headed back to the U.K. on Sept.
-16 with Convoy HX 150 (station 64) along with the Norwegian Fenris (83), Solfonn (44), Havkong (84), Garonne (62), Thorshavet (33), Topdalsfjord (34), Varanger (returned) and Braganza (66).
+16 with Convoy HX 150 (station 64) along with the Norwegian Fenris, Solfonn, Havkong, Garonne, Thorshavet, Topdalsfjord, Varanger (returned) and Braganza.
+A. Hague has also included Boreas.
 This convoy arrived Liverpool on Sept.
 30-1941.
 (It'll be noticed that most of the details in this paragraph agree with the archive documents).

 * The Commodore's notes for Convoy HX 137 state: "In the fog, the following ships lost touch with convoy between 01:00 on July 8 in 44 25N 57 27W and 12:00 on July 11 in 50 26N 47 52W - Taron, Heina, Hjalmar Wessel, Baron Dechmont, and Prins Willem III.